Quantitative estimates for regular Lagrangian flows with $BV$ vector fields: Introduction

-exactly the key ingredient is that $r_\delta\to 0$ in $L^1_{\loc}$ as $\delta\to 0$ for some $\rho$.
-In \cite{Diperlions}, for $\mathbf{B}\in W^{1,1}$ it is quite simple to take a radial convolution kernel, in the $BV$ case, in \cite{luigiinvent} Ambrosio chooses a kernel $\rho$ strictly depending on the structure of $\mathbf{B}$.
-More precisely, he first proves that
+to $0$ in $L^1_{\text{loc}}$ for some regularizing kernel $(\rho_\delta)_{\delta>0}$ in $\mathbb{R}^d$.
+In the Sobolev case, in \cite{Diperlions}, Diperna and Lions showed this convergence for any regularizing kernel $(\rho_\delta)_{\delta>0}$.
+The same problem in the $BV$ case is much more complicated.
+In \cite{luigiinvent} Ambrosio took a special kernel $\rho$ strictly depending on the structure of $\mathbf{B}$ to obtain the convergence.
+More precisely, first he proved that